-On January 5, 2022, Governor Kathy Hochul announced the formal designation of the University at Buffalo and Stony Brook University as New York State's flagship universities.
-The official recognition of these premier centers of higher education as joint flagships of the State University of New York (SUNY) system reflects the preeminent role that the University at Buffalo (UB) and Stony Brook University (SBU) play statewide, nationally and internationally as models of research and academic excellence.
-This designation acknowledges the excellence and reputations of our universities, and it will further enhance our ability to continue to recruit the world's most accomplished faculty and attract outstanding students - regardless of their income or socioeconomic background - and attract even more highly competitive federal research funding.
+On January 5, 2022, Governor Kathy Hochul announced the formal designation of the University at Buffalo (UB) and Stony Brook University (SBU) as New York State's flagship universities.
+The official recognition of these premier centers of higher education as joint flagships of the State University of New York (SUNY) system reflects the preeminent role that UB and SBU play statewide, nationally and internationally as models of research and academic excellence.
+This designation acknowledges the excellence and reputations of our universities, and it will further enhance our ability to continue to recruit the world's most accomplished faculty and attract outstanding students - regardless of their income or socioeconomic background - and draw even more highly competitive federal research funding.